-We recommend contacting the Texas Department of Motor Vehicles to ensure you meet all requirements before purchasing a bond with Self Service Surety.
+We recommend contacting the Secretary of State Vehicle Services Department to ensure you meet all requirements before purchasing a bond with Self Service Surety.
 It is your responsibility to understand and follow allow requirements prior to purchasing a bond.
-For convenience we have summarized the steps required according to documentation available at txdmv.gov.
+For convenience we have summarized the main steps required.

 There are many additional important details and exceptions in addition to the steps laid out above.
-In particular, extra documentation and conditions apply to out-of-state vehicles, commercial vehicles and imported vehicles.
-When in doubt, contact the Texas DMV and discuss your questions with a representative.
+When in doubt, contact the Secretary of State Vehicle Services Department and discuss your questions with a representative.

 If you purchase or otherwise receive a motor vehicle with a lost or improperly assigned title, a title bond is required to establish your ownership of the car and to register your vehicle.
-It is best to call the Texas DMV directly to clarify your requirements.
+It is best to call the Illinois Secretary of State Vehicle Titles Division directly to clarify your requirements.

 Why are title bonds required?